 Step 4: Hit the "RUN" button to start.
 Minutes later, you will get a DRM-free ISO image copy of the protected DVD on Mac.
 Then eject the original protected DVD from the Mac's disk drive, and follow Step 2 to burn DVD video to another disc.

 Step 2.
-Burn the Protected DVD Video to DVD on Mac
+Burn Copywrited DVD to DVD on Mac

 - DVD-5: a single- layer DVD with 4.7 GB of data (around 120-133 minutes of video, depending on compression).

 - DVD-9: a dual-layer single sided DVD with up to 8.5 GB of data (around 240 minutes of video, depending on compression).